mohammad-safakhou/newser/tasks.md

 - [ ] Traces visible in Grafana for all services.
 - [ ] Alerts trigger when thresholds exceeded.
 - [ ] Token/cost telemetry captured correctly.
+- [ ] System metrics visible in Grafana.

 ---